DocStar

-Founded in 1996, DocStar is a software company that provides document management software, enterprise content management, accounts payable automation programs, and electronic forms, available on-premises or as a cloud-hosted service in the SaaS model.
+DocStar is a software company that provides document management software, enterprise content management, accounts payable automation programs, and electronic forms, available on-premises or as a cloud-hosted service in the SaaS model.
 Features include document control, records management, document imaging, intelligent data capture, invoice processing, workflow and business process automation.
 DocStar software integrates with third-party business applications.

 DocStar is headquartered in Schenectady, New York, and is the primary document management service to over 2,000 organizations across North America and the UK.
-DocStar serves all industries including manufacturing, food and beverage distribution, legal, insurance, healthcare, state and municipal government, real estate, retail and financial services.